We may earn money or products from the companies mentioned in this post.

 One of the best things about Hampton Court is that they give you the opportunity to really feel like you’re part of the palace.
 Allowing you to take a walk in the Tudor shoes as it were.
 Or more correctly, take a seat in a royal chair.
 There were wooden thrones throughout the gallery to give you a moment to take in what each person was feeling.
 While the audio guide went through the information and stories, it was nice to sit and absorb.
 When I was going through this gallery there was not another soul around so I took my time and let it sink in.
 What it must have been like to be there in Tudor times?
 For Henry?
 Catherine?
 Wolsey?
 William III of England?

-Rebuilding by William III of England
+Rebuilding by William of Orange

 Next I was onto the ‘newer’ section of the palace, the part rebuilt by William III of England, or as you may know him, William of Orange.
 Take a good look at these photos and you’ll see this room is decorated with swords, guns, and all sorts of weaponry.
 If I recall correctly, they have to take it down every few years and clean everything.
 I do not envy whomever has that job.

 The rest of this section of the palace is a long walk from room to room, railroad rooms if you will.
-I don’t recall anything particular about these rooms other than they belonged to William III of England and his wife Queen Mary II.
+I don’t recall anything particular about these rooms other than they belonged to William of Orange and his wife Queen Mary II.
 They were beautiful and incredibly decorated though…